• Skip to main content

 8. Wall Flexing Exercise

 This ankle mobility exercise is excellent for improving dorsiflexion.
-Dorsiflexion is an ability to bring the top part of your foot towards the shin.
-The normal upwards movement ranges from 0° to 20°.
+Dorsiflexion is the ability to bring the top part of your foot toward the shin.
+The normal upward movement ranges from 0° to 20°.

 To improve your ankle mobility simply face the wall and press the selected foot against the surface just so the angle gets closer to 20°.
 Change the angle by moving your leg and torso forward and backward.